 I recently got this T-Shirt on Hurricane Electric’s website:

-You can and should enable it on http as well, so that visitors of your website offer from this additional security benefit as well – when they come back.
+I have to add a correction to my previous article “Enabling HSTS on nginx“: You can and should enable it on http as well, so that visitors of your website offer from this additional security benefit as well – when they come back.

 If you get this message, you have to change your “listen” statement from listen 18.104.22.168:80; listen [2a01:348:226:dead:beef:dead:beef:dead]:80; to listen 22.214.171.124:443; listen [2a01:348:226:dead:beef:dead:beef:dead]:443 ipv6only=on; For some add reason the first statement (without “ipv6only”) was working for me for some time… odd.

 If you want to enable HSTS on your nginx webserver, this is how you do it: add_header Strict-Transport-Security “max-age=315360000; includeSubdomains”; You need to put this only on the https server, not on the http only server – it wont work on http only.

 I wrote – quite some time ago about those strange DNS queries what I have seen when Chromium (with the latest version of 17.0.963.79 (Developer Build 125985 Linux) Ubuntu 11.10 as well) is running, like this one: mmxavuhjug.home.lan.
 I was still puzzled and wanted to know whats going on, what this is for.
 First problem […]